Tanabata Star Festival in Japan

+What is Tanabata Star Festival?
 A couple of years ago when my little one brought home some blank strips of paper I was perplexed.
 He was not really able to articulate what I was supposed to do with them and I was clueless.
 Although I was interested in Japan and had studied Japanese before moving to Japan, it is impossible to know or even remember every festival and holiday.
-Today is Tanabata.

 Now I know what to do with those little strips of paper.
-Tanabata is the star festival and is celebrated on July 7th as well as August 7th in some regions.The origins go back to China and the legend says that two stars/lovers were separated and can meet once a year during the 7th month on the 7th day.
+Tanabata Star Festival is celebrated on July 7th as well as August 7th in some regions.The origins go back to China and the legend says that two stars/lovers were separated and can meet once a year during the 7th month on the 7th day.
+Isn’t this the sweetest story?

-Walking around town you can see huge trees of wishes hanging in shops and schools.
-When you see these “wish trees” all over town, you know that summer has begun.
+Walking around town you can see huge trees of “wishes” hanging in shops and schools.
+When you see these wish trees all over town you know that summer has begun.
 It is also a hopeful sign for students that summer vacation will soon start.
+They are always so colorful and full of hope.
+It’s lovely to see how the traditions are celebrated here.

 We don’t celebrate many of the festivals and holidays here in Japan.
 I feel super guilty about that, but the culture shock is never ending.
 I am finally starting to feel like I live here, but it is a long road yet.